Menu toggle

 15. Prepare for Orientation

-Spring Transfer students are also required to complete the new student Orientation in August.
+Spring Transfer students are also required to complete the new student Orientation with the incoming fall class in mid August.
 Dates to be announced.

 16. Finalize your Financial Aid